Close Brothers Finance Claims: Are They Refunding and Who Can Claim?

 How to Identify Misleading Loan Terms

 • Thoroughly check your loan agreement for terms that may be too vague or difficult for you to understand.
-Were these terms explained well, and were you given an explanation of how much your total credit will be, the amount of interest you’re paying, and any additional fees that may incur from the agreement?
+Were these terms explained well, and were you given an explanation of how much your total credit will be, the amount of interest you’re paying, and any additional fees that you may incur from the agreement?

 • Did the dealer or lender present the loan as an easy option without explaining how the interest would compound or how it would affect your repayments in the long run?